MarkHonz/MarkHonz/README.md

 ### Hi there 👋

-I'm Mark from Ohio.
-I'm a self taught developer who is passionate about learning and finding new ways to solve problems.
+I'm Mark from Ohio, a self taught developer who is passionate about learning and finding new ways to solve problems.
+I enjoy creating professional websites that exceed customer expectations.

 ![MarkHonz's github stats](https://github-readme-stats.vercel.app/api?username=MarkHonz)